-- Safety Committee: The first Thursday of the month, 6:30 pm.
+- Safety Committee: The first Thursday of the month, 6:30 pm, as needed.

-- Annual Town Meeting: The second Tuesday of April, 6:30 pm.
+- Annual Town Meeting: The third Tuesday of April, 6:30 pm.

 - Poynette School Board: First and third Mondays of the month at the high school IMC, 7:00 pm.